Get Help Today(855) 593-1695

-Those who attend support groups can have benefits in treatment engagement, substance use, and cravings.
 People who participate in peer support groups have higher rates of abstinence, and sponsors who have a sponsee also have higher rates of abstinence from drugs and alcohol.
 Support group attendees are more satisfied with their treatment and have reductions in relapse rates.
-Recovering alcoholics who struggled with homelessness are less likely to return to homelessness if they are part of a support group.
 Finding a group that works for the individual is an important part of alcohol rehab aftercare and individuals should research groups in their area.

-Alumni support groups are collections of recovering alcoholics, most likely from the same treatment facility, that operate in a similar way to support groups: offering care and encouragement towards one another.
+Alumni support groups are designed for those who have all completed the same treatment program and have remained connected to their facility for support and encouragement as they help guide and mentor newcomers.
 Those who participate in alumni programs have higher success rates.
 One study found that 33% of people who dropped out of treatment said they would have stayed longer if they had help with living areas, post-treatment services, and practical assistance.
-Alumni services result in improved residential stability and reductions in substance use.
 One of the foundations of any support group is the fellowship between members, and the structure provides a scheduled time for recovering alcoholics to share and decrease their chances of relapse.

 Relapse And Recovery

 Before leaving treatment, it is imperative to create an alcohol rehab aftercare plan.
 Treatment centers should be able to assist in creating a comprehensive plan.
-Although rehab often lasts only 1 to 3 months, many say addiction is a lifelong struggle.
 Attending treatment is the beginning to a better life, but the work does not stop after leaving rehab.
-Creating a path for success will help individuals not to feel overwhelmed and tempted to relapse.
+Creating a path for success will help individuals not feel overwhelmed and tempted to relapse.
 Unfortunately, relapses are common but do not mean someone should give up on their sobriety.
 If you or a loved one has relapsed or are seeking treatment, contact a treatment provider to find a rehabilitation center.

 What are you struggling with?